 You have a new product?
 Great, get it on a blog.

-You’ve just finished a great project for a client?
-Excellent, shout about it and put pictures up.
+You’ve just finished a project that really showcases your skills?
+Great stuff, shout about it and put pictures up.

 A blog helps you attract customers